demisto/content-docs/docs/concepts/demisto-sdk.md

 The Demisto SDK library supports python version 3.7 and up.
 Prior to installation please make sure you have a compatible python version installed.

+If you have followed our development setup [`bootstrap` process](dev-setup.md#bootstrap) there is no need to install the SDK manually as it is installed for you on your `venv`.
+This installation is only required if you are not working with the `bootstrap` or if you are working on a repository which is not part of the Content repository.
-To install the Demisto-SDK enter your terminal and run the command:
+To manually install the Demisto-SDK enter your terminal and run the command:
 ```buildoutcfg
 pip3 install demisto-sdk
 ```